In the construction industry, bigger is always better. Bigger jobs equate to bigger payouts.

 Still, Lipinskiy cautions that weight alone will not guarantee a shingle’s efficiency.

-There are still a multitude of other areas where a shingle needs to perform in order to receive a high score from Roofing Insights.
+There is still a multitude of other areas where a shingle needs to perform in order to receive a high score from Roofing Insights.

 Also, leave a comment below with your thoughts on the importance that weight plays in the quality of a shingle!